FOR PART ONE CLICK HERE

 T’Challa is awestruck at the sight of the enormous White Gorillas, creatures which he thought long extinct IF they ever existed in the first place.
 The White Gorillas were the totem animals of Wakanda’s other main religion.
 Our hero wears the sacred garb of the Black Panther faith.
 The monstrous gorillas below are the objects of worship for the religion practiced by T’Challa’s old foe the Man-Ape and others.

 Sombre now calms the wild cavorting of the White Gorillas amid sacrificial stakes for occasional living victims and amid the bones of many of their slain meals from over the centuries.
 Sombre taunts T’Challa by telling him he’s been aware that he was following him for quite awhile and he dispatched one of the White Gorillas to creep up on the Black Panther from behind.
+The dancing and shrieking served to distract T’Challa from its approach.

 Our hero turns to see one of the huge male White Gorillas right behind him, cutting off his escape and leaving him cornered there at the edge of the cliff, at the base of which – far below – lie Sombre and the rest of the White Gorillas.
 With no choice the Black Panther begins his futile battle with the enormous simian.